neurobin/shc/README.md

 shc -H -s -f script.sh -o binary # Untraceable binary running in a singe process, does not require root (only bourne shell (sh) scripts with no parameter)
 ```

+## The hardening flag -H

+This flag is currently in an experimental state and may not work in all systems.
+This flag only works for **default** shell.
+For example, if you compile a **bash** script with `-H` flag then the resultant executable will only work in systems where the default shell is **bash**.
+You may change the default shell which generally is `/bin/sh` which further is just a link to another shell like bash or dash etc.

+**Also `-H` does not work with positional parameters (yet)**

 ## Testing

 ```bash